 Students can log into their myGCC account at https://my.gcc.edu/ics using their student ID number and password.
-Once logged in, the student should click on the Financial Info menu, find the My Account Information portlet and click on the My Account Balance link.
+Once logged in, the student should click on the Financial Info menu, and then My Account Information portlet.
 To view the student account statement, the student will need to click on Course and Fee Statement, Generate my Course and Fee Statement, and then View my Course and Fee Statement.